GabubuAvailable/WADs-by-Gabubu/README.md

 Hope these are helpful to whatever you need!

 ## !READ THIS CAREFULLY!
 >⚠️ If you want to install a forwarder for your Wii, make sure that you have a **brick protection** first (BootMii as boot2 and Priiloader).
+(APLIES ONLY FOR WII)

 >⚠️ Those forwarder WAD's will be tested on **Dolphin (emuNAND)** and on an **real Wii** before uploading them.
 But there is a very small chance that the WADs may corrupt the system!
 So, is your responsibility when you want to install an WAD.